Make the most of your postdoc at KI!

 Courses & workshops

-Research documentation is needed to meet legal requirements, can be used to show and prove that the proposed work has been done in the correct way, acts as a base for patents and is invaluable when trouble shooting or back tracing has to be done.
+Research documentation at KI is needed to meet legal requirements, can be used to show and prove that the proposed work has been done in the correct way, acts as a base for patents and is invaluable when trouble shooting or back tracing has to be done.

 The research documentation should be done according to KI guidelines and national and international rules, and is actually one of the most important parts when doing research.
 When the research documentation is done in the best way possible, this will facilitate your work and KI has established different tools to help out.

 The Grants Office helps researchers at KI to identify, apply for and manage internal and external funding.
 The Grants Office provides information on possible sources of research funding, and seminars and workshops on various funding opportunities.
 The website Research funding offers a wealth of useful information about research funding including an overview of open calls.
 Grants Office also sends out information via a monthly newsletter with funding news (subscribe by emailing firstname.lastname@example.org ) and has a Facebook page.

 KI subscribes to Research Professional, a funding database, with a comprehensive list of funding opportunities and funding news where tailored searches can be created.
 Grants Office supports applications to prioritized Swedish programs and to international funding agencies.
 The Head of Grants Office is the authorized organizational official/legal associate representative for international grants.